creative0101/bigquery_sql/README.md

-# bigquery_sql
-BigQuery statements

-This repository exists to documents my skills/ progression with SQL.
+This repository exists to documents my skills/ progression with SQL using BigQuery and PostgreSQL.